 Installed in 2009, The Athenaeum’s Living Wall has quickly become a symbol of the hotel.
 The garden begins at street level and reaches all the way to the 10th floor.
 It provides a subtle nod to the verdant splendour of Green Park just across the road, as well as being an important haven of biodiversity for London.
-More importantly, it was an idea that the hotel owners simply fell in love with and wanted to have at The Athenaeum.

 Our Living Wall covers an impressive 329 square metres, and the way in which we arrange the plants means we have the equivalent of 16 and a half middle sized trees on the wall.
 These plants purify the air around us by soaking up greenhouse gases and converting CO2 into oxygen.
 It has been calculated that our wall removes 757kg of CO2 and produces 559kg of Oxygen per year.

 As well as the Living Wall, we’ve implemented more initiatives to operate more sustainably, click below to find out more.